webmaster@klingonska.org http://klingonska.org/piqad/ Changed: 2007-07-15, 06:44

 Preface

 This is the beginning of an investigation into the Klingon alphabet and its typographical and phonological nuances.
 Since there does not really exist any canon Klingon alphabet (Okrand speaks about pIqaD but he never makes use of it.)
 I have adopted the KLI approved alphabet, used by most klingonists.
-Paramount themselves use a typeface constructed by the Image Astra Corporation containing only ten glyphs, but since this is the Klingon alphabet we see in the movies and in Star Trek: The Next Generation, I intend to do a comparison between the two, and hopefully be able to create a typeface which looks more like the pIqaD we see on the silver screen.
+Paramount themselves use a typeface constructed by the Astra Image Corporation which contains only ten glyphs, but since this is the Klingon alphabet we see in the movies and in Star Trek: The Next Generation, I intend to do a comparison between the two, and hopefully be able to create a typeface which looks more like the pIqaD we see on the silver screen.

-I also intend to do a survey of the different styles of useage of pIqaD among klingonists (mainly on the Internet, but other contributions are also welcome if you have any) to see how much one can actually play around with the glyphs and still be able read them.
+I also intend to do a survey of the different styles of usage of pIqaD among klingonists (mainly on the Internet, but other contributions are also welcome if you have any) to see how much one can actually play around with the glyphs and still be able read them.

 Worth mentioning is also the article "Writing Klingon: The Easy Way" by Theron P. Elliot, (published in HolQeD 2:2 pp.10-11) in which he uses a triangular grid as a basis for writing pIqaD.
 It is interesting mostly because is also shows the direction of the pen while writing, but otherwise I do not think that the grid makes the Klingon glyphs justice.